oracle-samples/netsuite-suitecloud-samples/calculate-commission-on-salesorders/README.md

 # Customization Details
 The customization for this use case includes:
-* A custom field (MSRP) to store the MSRP for an item.
+* A custom field (MSRP) to store the MSRP for an item
-* A custom field (Custom Commission) to store the calculated commission.
+* A custom field (Custom Commission) to store the calculated commission
-* A user event script triggered on the afterSubmit entry point.
+* A user event script triggered on the afterSubmit entry point

 # Test the Solution
 1. Go to Transactions > Sales > Enter Sales Orders (Administrator) to create a new sales order.